 “Put scooters on the street — and they start advertising themselves,” says Frolov.
 “People come out of the tube, see it, are entertained, and willing to use it.”

 Yet there’s little to differentiate between scooter startups at the moment — or gain customer loyalty.
-Bird, Lime, Voi, Flash and Tier all charge a €1 unlocking fee plus €0.15 per minute.
+Most charge a €1 unlocking fee plus €0.15 per minute, so are betting on the “experience” — of using the app, as well as the hardware and availability of scooters — to stand out.

 Transitioning to scooters with removable batteries will make fleets easier to maintain logistically.
 At the moment, many of the companies have to collect scooters when they run out of steam and take to a charging facility.